Seohyeong/ShroomAI/ShroomAI/dataset/README.md

 ```
 From the downloaded dataset, this project uses `multimedia.txt` and `occurrence.txt` to create a train-ready dataset.

 Each row of `occurrence.txt` represents a single occurrence of an event, including information regarding taxonomy, location, and observations.
 Each occurrence is assigned a unique `gbifID`.
-The key columns this project works with are `gbifID`, `basisOfRecord`, `phylum`, and `species`.

 Each row of `multimedia.txt` represents a single image in the GBIF database.
 Different images can share the same gbifID because the ID is assigned to a unique occurrence event rather than a unique image (multiple images can be linked to a single observation occurrence event).
-The main columns for the data preprocessing step are `gbifID` and `identifier`, which contains the URL of the image.

 ## Dataset Preprocessing